0Ogaga/NDU-OS/docs/Phase_2_Tools-Setup.md

 **Phase 1: CONFIGURATION OF TOOLS**
 --------------------
-This phase details the necessary steps taken to configure the development environment.
+This phase details the necessary steps taken to configure the development environment.You need about 2 GB of data to for the download process.

 **1. Setting Up the Linux Environment (WSL)**
 ----------